MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-packaging-dot-net.md

 author: normesta
 Description: This guide explains how to configure your Visual Studio Solution to edit, debug, and package desktop app for the Desktop Bridge.
 Search.Product: eADQiWindows 10XVcnh
-title: Package a .NET app using Visual Studio (Desktop Bridge) ms.author: normesta ms.date: 05/25/2017 ms.topic: article ms.prod: windows ms.technology: uwp
+title: Package an app by using Visual Studio (Desktop Bridge) ms.author: normesta ms.date: 07/20/2017 ms.topic: article ms.prod: windows ms.technology: uwp